 The critical conditions for success

 The importance of indirect tax has increased over the last couple of years.
 While the rates for direct tax, corporate income tax, are decreasing, the rates for indirect tax keep rising.
-At multinational companies we’re easily talking about amounts of over 5 billion euros of indirect tax flowing through the books.
+At multinational companies, we’re easily talking about amounts of over 5 billion euros of indirect tax flowing through the books.

-It’s essential that change comes from the organization itself.
+It’s essential that change come from the organization itself.
 An advisor can repeat this over and over, but if it isn’t carried out within the organization, by the people who actually have to work with it, nothing will change.
 And that deadlock must be broken.
 What should be done to actually break it?

 Adequate control mechanisms